 - Require battery changes to remain functional

-Whichever power method you choose for your detector, a great function of many models, like, is that they can be integrated into your home’s existing security system.
+Whichever power method you choose for your detector, a great function of many models, like Google Nest Protect, is that they can be integrated into your home’s existing security system.
 Many even have dual functions and also detect smoke and heat.

 It’s advised that detectors are installed on every floor of the home, including the basement.
 Additionally, installing detectors in areas where appliances and other items that emit carbon monoxide are housed is a good idea.
 These rooms include your kitchen if you have gas-powered appliances, over your attached garage door, and especially in your basement.
 On upper floors that only contain bedrooms, it’s sufficient to install a detector in the hallway connected to all of the bedrooms.
 This will ensure that the sounding alarm will wake you if there’s a carbon monoxide leak while you’re sleeping.